jantuitman/gosdl-tutorial/README.md

   - Example1 - window with eventloop, prints some info about received events.
   - Example3 - print texts.
 For now: "Hello world!", requires Verdana.ttf to be in /Library/Fonts
+  - Example4 - a text box. (currently work in progress)

 ### Planned

   - Example2 - hardware accellerated clipping and combining views
-  - Example4 - a text box

 ### Unplanned